Zolton/team-builder/team-builder/README.md

 ## Minimum Viable Product

-- [ ] Render a list of team members from state
+- [ x] Render a list of team members from state
-- [ ] Build a form to add a new member to the list of members
+- [ x] Build a form to add a new member to the list of members
 - [ ] Add the functionality to edit team members

 ### STEP 1 - Setup your state

 x Import the `useState` hook

-- Give the state variable you just declared a default value.
+X Give the state variable you just declared a default value.
 You will need to keep track of a list of team members and each team member will have several key/value pairs associated with them.

-- Render your list of team members
+X Render your list of team members

 ### STEP 2 - Build your form

-- In `Form.js` build out your markup
-- Build inputs for `name`, `email` and `role` (backend engineer, frontend engineer, designer, etc. Use your imagination)
-- Import the useState hook and utilize what we learned about two-way data binding
-- Render your `Form` component in `App` and pass a setter method (the `set_____` method from your team members state in `App`) down to it so you can add team members to your state.
+x In `Form.js` build out your markup x Build inputs for `name`, `email` and `role` (backend engineer, frontend engineer, designer, etc. Use your imagination) x Import the useState hook and utilize what we learned about two-way data binding x Render your `Form` component in `App` and pass a setter method (the `set_____` method from your team members state in `App`) down to it so you can add team members to your state.

 ### STEP 3 - Add the edit functionality

 Next we're going to reuse the `Form` component to edit team members

 **Get App.js ready for editing members**
-- Add an edit button, or an edit icon next to each member you are rendering.
+X Add an edit button, or an edit icon next to each member you are rendering.
 When the button/icon is clicked, we want to set that member to a state property in `App` called `memberToEdit`.
 The function to do this should live in `App`, even if the button/icon invoking it are in a different component.
-Just pass the function down as a prop.
+X Just pass the function down as a prop.

 **Get Form.js ready to edit members**
-- Pass `memberToEdit` down to `Form.js`
+X Pass `memberToEdit` down to `Form.js`
 - If `Form` receives `props.memberToEdit`, then that member object should populate your state object that is controlling your forms.
 Now, it may be tempting to do something like this: `const [member, setMember] = useState(props.memberToEdit || {name: '', email: '', role: ''})` for our form to update with whatever member we click on.
 However, this is a trap that will cause a pretty big bug in our app.
 If props are used to set state like this, the state property will _NOT_ update when the prop changes.
 So... what kind of technique have we learned to keep something in sync with props when they change? `useEffect`!
 Write an effect that syncs with `props.memberToEdit`.
 When `props.memberToEdit` changes, the effect will update the `member` state object with the new data.
 This will populate the inputs with whichever member we are trying to update.

 The flow for editing is hard to conceptualize.
 It should go something like this: